 By Karen Hendricks for the York Road Runners Club

 Many of us crave a sense of “normalcy” amid 2020’s challenging times.
-And for runners, that means a “normal” live race.
-Behind-the-scenes, organizers of the York White Rose Run are going to extraordinary measures to offer both a live and virtual race—the 43rd annual—on September 26, 2020.
-While it’s not exactly going to be “normal,” they are committed to giving the running community a safe live race experience that’s as close to normal as we can get in 2020.
+And for runners, that meant a “normal” live race.
+Behind-the-scenes, organizers of the York White Rose Run went to extraordinary measures to offer both a live and virtual race—the 43rd annual—on September 26, 2020.
+While it wasn’t exactly “normal,” they committed to giving the running community a safe live race experience that was as close to normal as we could get in 2020.

-Race Directors, husband and wife Karen Mitchell and Clay Shaw answer runners’ top questions about the 43rd Annual York White Rose Run (YWRR), set for September 26, 2020.
+Race Directors, husband and wife Karen Mitchell and Clay Shaw answered runners’ top questions about the 43rd Annual York White Rose Run (YWRR), held on September 26, 2020.
 Their answers provide insight into the tall task of putting on a race amid a pandemic:

 Describe the tasks before the White Rose Run Committee in 2020:

 The 15 members, all with specific jobs, were extremely important and helpful in developing a plan designed to keep everyone safe—runners, volunteers, and the community.
 We are following all CDC and PA Department of Health guidelines by limiting the race field to 250, modifying everything from the start area, water station, pre- and post-race activities.
 We have even worked as a committee without in-person meetings!

 Back in March, nobody knew what the future was going to be like.
 But when our part of the state went green, it dawned on the local Shoe House 5-Miler that maybe they could have their July 4th race, then East Berlin had their Summerfest 5K in July.
 So, we had those local examples to go on, to develop a safe, live race format.

 At the same time, Runsignup.com is chock-full of resources for race directors, and they’ve expanded this year to include all kinds of helpful information about virtual runs.
 We strongly believe in offering participants both a live and virtual option this year.